josecarlosgt/Web-Design-and-Development/README.md

 An essential aspect of styling a website is the layout.
 The layout is the arrangement of all visual elements on a webpage.

 In this task, we will adjust the layout of the webpage by aligning block elements to the center.
-The rule below centers block elements by setting the top and bottom margins to 0, and the left and right margins to auto, i.e., the browser automatically determine them.
+The rule below centers block elements by setting the top and bottom margins to 0 and the left and right margins to auto, i.e., the browser automatically determines them.
 The *centering* effect is achieved by setting the width (otherwise, a block element will take up the entire width of the page).
 Once you have specified the width, setting the left and right margins to auto will make the browser put an equal gap on each side of these elements.
 As a result, we can use this rule to center any block element on the page.

 Create a container class that centers relative to the width of the page the content of the elements inside: